rs239/velorama/README.rst

   - infer over branching/merging trajectories, with just pseudotime data, without having to manually separate them.
   - estimate the relative speed of various regulators (i.e., how quickly they act on the target.

-Schema offers support for both pseudotime and RNA velocity data.
+Velorama offers support for both pseudotime and RNA velocity data.

-Schema is based on a Granger causal approach and models the differentiation landscape as a directed acyclic graph of cells, rather than as a linear ordering that previous approaches have done.
+Velorama is based on a Granger causal approach and models the differentiation landscape as a directed acyclic graph of cells, rather than as a linear ordering that previous approaches have done.

 We encourage you to report issues at our `Github page`_ ; you can also create pull reports there to contribute your enhancements.